 I mean, if learning to play the violin is already difficult, what more can you expect from a violin that is as tall as an average person?

-Playing the cello should present the same challenges as playing a violin.
-I already discussed the different reasons why playing a violin can be difficult.
+Playing the cello should present the same challenges as playing the violin.
+I already discussed the different reasons why playing the violin can be difficult.
 However, I am compelled to reemphasize the following points in terms of playing the cello.